jck000/strap30/README.md

 		long present but seldom used "display_class" in individual page headers is more often used.

-	*	Templates leftright, leftonly, noleft, formerly located in "include/layout" have been moved to more appropriately named "templates/".
+	*	Templates leftright, leftonly, noleft, and newly added rightonly, formerly located in "include/layout" have been moved to more appropriately named "templates/".
 This to consolidate directory structure and make location of templates more intuitive.
 Can be easily changed to